arXiv/arxiv-search/DECISIONS.md

     recent version.
   * When sorted by relevance in advanced search, current versions are boosted to prevent multiple versions of the same paper from clustering together.
+7. We will truncate author names in search results for now, because papers with hundreds of authors take up enormous screen real-estate in the search results, and we are only seeking feature-parity with the classic system.
+   When we address hit highlighting, we can show matching author names deep in author list to provide visual feedback to the user.